Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 In lines 7-10, we configure a basic CSV data node with the id "historical_temperature".
 Its _scope_ is by default `SCENARIO`.
 The default path corresponds to the file `path/hist_temp.csv`.
-The property _has_header_ being True, representing the csv file has a header.
+The property _has_header_ being True, representing the CSV file has a header.

 In lines 12-14, we add another CSV data node configuration with the id "sale_history".
 The default `SCENARIO` scope is used again.
-Since we have a custom class pre-defined for this csv file (`SaleRow`), we provide it as the _exposed_type_ parameter.
+Since we have a custom class pre-defined for this CSV file (`SaleRow`), we provide it as the _exposed_type_ parameter.

 !!!
 Note

-    To configure a csv data node, it is equivalent to use the method `Config.configure_csv_data_node()^` or the method `Config.configure_data_node()^` with parameter `storage_type="csv"`.
+    To configure a CSV data node, it is equivalent to use the method `Config.configure_csv_data_node()^` or the method `Config.configure_data_node()^` with parameter `storage_type="csv"`.

 # Excel